alicevision/popsift/README.md

 PopSift is licensed under [MPL v2 license](COPYING.md).
 SIFT was patented in the United States from 1999-03-08 to 2020-03-28.
 See the [patent link](https://patents.google.com/patent/US6711293B1/en) for more information.
-This license does not release users of this code from any requirements that may arise from such patents.
+PopSift license only concerns the PopSift source code and does not release users of this code from any requirements that may arise from patents.

 ## Cite Us